Frequently Asked Questions

 A A Family doctor would only refer a patient to a Specialist when concerns are suspected.
 Basic Audiology

-testing starts at $50.00 unless medically referred.
+testing is not covered by OHIP unless medically referred.
 Comprehensive eye examination is also covered by OHIP.

 This screening service is not meant to replace either.
 Overall, this clinic could be considered a very

 Q Who will see my child’s hearing and vision results?